compujuckel/assettoserver-docs/docs/faq.md

 :::note

-The comfy map app is not required to create points, enable or use teleportation!
+The comfy map app is not required to create points, enable or use teleportation.

 :::

 ### How do I enable Color Changing? {#color-changing}

+For Color Changing, two things have to be done:

+- Allowing cars in the entry list to change colors, [explained here](#allowing-extra-options)
+- Adding the following to the `csp_extra_options.ini`

+Keep in mind that this only works for cars with regular skins, liveries using textures will not be affected.

 ```ini title="csp_extra_options.ini"
 [CUSTOM_COLOR]
 ALLOW_EVERYWHERE = 1   ; Change car colors anywhere as long as the car is stopped.
 ```

+:::note

-If AI cars are allowed to change their colors, they will spawn in random colors if possible.
+If AI cars are allowed to, they will spawn in random colors.

-:::caution

-Every car still needs to be allowed to change colors via the `entry_list.ini`.

 :::